atrajit-sarkar/DiscordLatex2HtmlCoversionBot/README.md

 Additional prerequisites for this feature:
 - TeX Live installed with TeX4ht components (`htlatex` or `make4ht`) available on PATH
+ - For TikZ/graphics in HTML, `dvisvgm` must be available (we default to SVG output + hashed names)

 ## Customization
 The main feature of the bot is the customizable preamble used in the document into which your expression will be inserted: